Yes indeed, America's anchorman is away and this is your undocumented anchorman filling in.

 They're missing the point.

-There's large numbers of people, large numbers of people who are not wealthy people, uh, but who uh understand that it is more important to have the freedom, the liberty to make your own choices on these things.
+There's large numbers of people, large numbers of people who are not wealthy people, but who understand that it is more important to have the freedom, the liberty to make your own choices on these things.

-You'll still be a dumb rural hick, and so will your kids and so will your kids' kids.
+You'll still be a dumb rural hick and so will your kids and so will your kids' kids.

 That's just the way it is.